hashicorp/terraform-provider-google/website/docs/r/compute_firewall_policy_rule.html.markdown

 * `action` -
   (Required)
   The Action to perform when the client connection triggers the rule.
-Valid actions are "allow", "deny" and "goto_next".
+Valid actions are "allow", "deny", "goto_next" and "apply_security_profile_group".

 * `direction` -
   (Required)